 its dependencies (other tasks), that will run within it.
 Each task will be

-executed only once within the call of bb-task-run
+executed only once within the call of bb-task-run,

 even if it is included by several tasks as dependency.
 If any of task exits

-with non-zero code (i.e. fails), bb-exit
+with non-zero code (i.e. fails), bb-exit function will

 be called with the same code.